mengruigege/CoHabit/README.md

 | `synchronized`   | `void setPreferences(User user, String bedtime, boolean alcohol, boolean smoke, boolean guests, int tidy, int roomHours)` | Updates the preferences of the specified user.                                                  |
 | `public`         | `void start()`                                                     | Starts the server socket to listen for client connections and initializes request handling.     |
 | `public`         | `static void main(String[] args)`                                   | Entry point for the server application, initializing the server and its resources.             |

+_Testing_

+Client.java is tested by unit tests included in the class TestClient.java.

 ---
 **Server.java**